anikettuli/sunwatercapital/README.md

 ### Accuracy

 To ensure high accuracy and prevent LLM hallucinations, the system was designed around a strict Retrieval-Augmented Generation (RAG) pattern.
 Every piece of generated content is directly grounded in structured data fetched from the Congress.gov API.
 The process is broken down into two distinct LLM steps: first, answering a set of specific, targeted questions based on the provided data, and second, generating a cohesive article from those factual answers.
 This separation prevents the LLM from straying from the source material.

-Furthermore, accuracy is enhanced by programmatically generating hyperlinks to the source bills and sponsors on Congress.gov and including a dedicated `LinkCheckWorker` to validate that all URLs resolve correctly.
+Articles follow a structured template (`src/article_template.md`) inspired by Politico and Punchbowl News, ensuring consistent formatting and style.
+The system automatically generates hyperlinks to bills, members, committees, amendments, hearings, votes, and reports when URLs are available from the Congress.gov API.
+Links are placed directly on entity names (e.g., `[H.R.3633](URL)`) rather than next to them, and the system only creates links when URLs are available to avoid broken references.

+Accuracy is further enhanced by:
+- **Unicode normalization**: All Unicode characters (smart quotes, em dashes, etc.) are converted to ASCII equivalents for proper Markdown rendering
+- **Link validation**: The `LinkCheckWorker` validates all hyperlinks by checking HTTP status codes
+- **Strict linking rules**: The LLM is instructed to never create brackets without URLs, ensuring all links are valid

 ## Output Files